manikya15/Cyber-Threat-Detection/README.md

 ## What are we building?

-SIH26145 is a cybersecurity software system with a web dashboard.
+It is a cybersecurity software system with a web dashboard.
 A local Python detection engine replays or ingests synthetic network-flow events, extracts behavioral features, detects threats, and emits explainable alerts.
 A React/TypeScript dashboard presents those alerts in near real time.

 ```text
 Synthetic traffic → read-only replay → Python detection engine